arrebagrove/connectAPI/getSymbols/README.md

 ### symbols.json (getsymbols.php save data to this file)
 file contain all symbols with current prices - refresh interval 2 seconds

+### symbols-hour.json (getsymbols.php save data to this file)
+file contain all symbols with previous hour prices - refresh interval 2 seconds